awslabs/sagemaker-debugger/docs/mxnet/README.md

 The TornasoleHook API supports _include\_regex_ parameter.
 The users can specify a regex pattern with this pattern.
 The TornasoleHook will store the tensors that match with the specified regex pattern.
 With this approach, users can store the tensors without explicitly creating a Collection object.
 The specified regex pattern will be associated with 'default' Collection and the SaveConfig object that is associated with the 'default' collection.

 #### Default Collections
-Currently, the tornasole\_mxnet hook creates Collection objects for 'weights', 'gradients', 'bias' and 'default'.
+Currently, the tornasole\_mxnet hook creates Collection objects for 'weights', 'gradients', 'biases' and 'default'.
 These collections contain the regex pattern that match with tensors of type weights, gradient and bias.
 The regex pattern for the 'default' collection is set when user specifies _include\_regex_ with TornasoleHook or sets the _SaveAll=True_.
 These collections use the SaveConfig parameter provided with the TornasoleHook initialization.
 The TornasoleHook will store the related tensors, if user does not specify any special collection with _include\_collections_ parameter.
 If user specifies a collection with _include\_collections_ the above default collections will not be in effect.

 #### Custom Collections
 You can also create any other customized collection yourself.